 United Methodist Student Day is November 26, 2017

-This Sunday you have a chance to change the world.
-When you give generously you support students as they prepare for a life that unites faith with knowledge.
+You can change the world.
+When you give generously, you support United Methodist students as they prepare for a life that unites faith with knowledge.
 Read More

 The five most difficult questions for pastors

 People may expect pastors to always know what to say, but sometimes that’s not easy.
 Clergy talk about their most challenging conversations and their best counsel.
 More